japan-expert-force/dice-rust/README.md

 # Dice Rust

-A Rust library and command-line tool for parsing dice notation expressions.
+A Rust library and command-line tool for parsing dice notation expressions with interpreter support.

 ## Overview

-Dice Rust is a parser for dice notation, commonly used in tabletop role-playing games.
-It can parse expressions like "2d6" (roll 2 six-sided dice) or "3d20" (roll 3 twenty-sided dice) and convert them into an Abstract Syntax Tree (AST) for further processing.
+Dice Rust is a comprehensive parser and execution environment for dice notation, commonly used in tabletop role-playing games.
+It can parse expressions like "2d6" (roll 2 six-sided dice) or "3d20" (roll 3 twenty-sided dice) and execute them on a stack-based virtual machine.

 ## Features

 - **Lexical Analysis**: Tokenizes dice notation strings into meaningful tokens
 - **Parsing**: Converts token streams into a structured AST
+- **Semantic Analysis**: Validates the AST for correctness
+- **Stack VM**: Interpret dice expressions on a virtual machine
 - **Error Handling**: Comprehensive error reporting with position information
 - **Type Safety**: Built with Rust's type system for reliability
+- **Pure Rust**: No external dependencies for core functionality

 ## Dice Notation Format